 Manner & Criteria of formal annual evaluation of Board's performance and that ofits Committees and Individual Directors

 In compliance with requirements of the Act and SEBI (Listing Obligations &Disclosure Requirements) Regulations 2015 the formal annual performance evaluation ofthe Board its Committees and Individual Directors has been conducted as under:

 A. Manner of evaluation as recommended to the Board by the Nomination Remuneration andCompensation Committee ("NRCC")

 1. The Chairman of the Board consulted each Director separately about the performanceof Board Committees and other Directors and sought inputs in relation to the above.
 TheChairman then collated all the inputs and shared the same with the Board.

-2. In respect of the evaluation of Chairman of the Board the Chairman of the NRCCcollated the inputs from Directors about Chairmans performance as a Director of theBoard and/or Chairman or the Member of the Board Committeesand shared the same with the Board.
+2. In respect of the evaluation of Chairman and Vice Chairman of the Board theChairman of NRCC collated the inputs from Directors about their performance asChairman/Vice Chairman and Director of the Board and/or the member of the Board Committeesand shared the same with the Board.

 The Board as a whole discussed the inputs on performance of Board/Committees/IndividualDirectors and performed the evaluation excluding the Director being evaluated.

 B. Criteria of evaluation as approved by the NRCC